 For the purposes of assessing impairment, where an asset does not generate cash inflows largely independent from those from other assets or group of assets, the recoverable amount is determined for the smallest group of assets that generate cash inflows independently (i.e. cash-generating unit, "CGU").
-Goodwill is allocated to the relevant CGUs that are expected to benefit from the synergies of the acquisition.
 As a result, some assets are tested individually for impairment and some are tested at CGU level.
 When a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to individual CGUs, or otherwise they are allocated to the smallest group of CGUs for which a reasonable and consistent allocation basis can be identified.